eclipse-aasportal/AASPortal/docs/source/workspaces.md

 ```
 aas-portal → aas-lib → aas-core
 aas-node → aas-core
-fhg-jest → (used by all for testing)
+aas-jest → (used by all for testing)
 ```

 ### Shared Dependencies